Earthquake Response Update !

 Please note that a severe magnitude 7.5 quake struck near Culverden in Canterbury at 12:02am on Monday 14 November.
-Kaikoura has been impacted with major quake damage.
-Click here for latest news.
+When travelling to Kaikoura, we suggest you check the latest road status news from the New Zealand Transport Agency - Click here for latest news.

 Kaikoura - Whale & Dolphin Watching

 Meaning 'crayfish meal' in Maori, Kaikoura is aptly-named, as everything to do with this beautiful place comes from the sea.
 On the east coast of the South Island, 180km north of Christchurch, on State Highway 1, the Kaikoura Peninsula is a magnet for marine life.
 Albatrosses, shearwaters and petrels flock to this coastline and it's one of the best places in the world to see them up close.

 Kaikoura's thousand year-old Maori history is a draw for culture vultures, as is the relatively modern heritage of the first European family to settle here – the Fyffes - whose original house still stands and is a popular tourist attraction.